Core

 Pessac-Léognan Red Bordeaux Blend 1988

 Double decanted before service; enjoyed over a several hour period.
 The 1988 pours a deep garnet color with a near opaque core; medium viscosity with moderate staining of the tears and significant signs of sediment.
 On the nose, the wine is vinous with dried dark fruit, tobacco, mocha, grilled meat, mushrooms, damp earth and baking spices.
 On the palate, the wine is dry.
 At this point, the tannins have integrated completely and are perceived as medium; acid is similar.
 Finish is medium.
 This leaned towards the more rustic, old school style of Bordeaux and I’m all for it.
-While this isn’t falling off a cliff, I would drink now. — a year ago
+While this isn’t falling off a cliff, I would drink now. — 2 years ago

 Jeroen, Juan and 13 others liked this